 Males are at greater risk of developing OCD in childhood, while women have a greater lifetime risk of developing OCD, according to the Journal of Clinical Psychiatry.

-Men and women often exhibit different symptoms of OCD.
+Men and women often exhibit different types of OCD.
 Males are more likely to report obsessions related to sexuality, exactness, and symmetry, while contamination and cleaning obsessions are more likely to be experienced by women.

 Your genetics are 50% responsible for determining your risk of developing OCD.
 Having family members with OCD is a high-risk factor, with the likelihood of developing the disorder increasing significantly based on the closeness of that family member.
 If their OCD began in childhood or as a teenager, the probability rises.